-North & South Island Weather:
+North & South Island Weather

-The northern top of the North Island has subtropical weather during summer and that’s why is often called “the winterless North”.
-However in winder, the South Island’s inland alpine areas can be as cold as -10°C (14°F).
-Most of the country lies close to the coast and that means milder temperatures, much like the USA or Canada.
+What a lot of travellers don’t know that the northern top of the North Island has subtropical weather during the summer season.
+Therefore the winter in the north is considered to be quite mild.
+In fact, that is why the North Island is often referred to as “the winterless North”.
+Temperatures in New Zealand tend to decrease the further you travel south.
+Bearing in mind that the South Island has inland alpine areas, it can be as cold as -10°C (14°F).
+But the good news, is that most of New Zealand lies close to the coast, making the temperatures milder – much like the USA or Canada.

-What is the best time to visit New Zealand?
-Here’s what you need to know….
+What is the best time to visit New Zealand? – here’s what you need to know….

 Spring: (Sept – November):

 Spring in New Zealand sometimes has an identity crisis.
 You will need to be prepared for all types of weather.
 For example you might get cold, frosty, clear days and then sunny hot T-shirt weather.
 Therefore packing your jeans is a good idea.
 Layers of clothing also work well on your top half, as they can be added or removed.
 A warm jacket is always a must.
 So what is so great about Spring?
 Well, it is a perfect time to see the Spring blossoms, lush green paddocks and most importantly, cute little baby lambs!

 Check out some sample travel itineraries for the spring and summer season.

 A New Zealand Summer is moderately warm, with temperatures hovering around 20-30 degrees celsius (68-86 Fahrenheit).
 In most places you’ll be wearing shorts or a t-shirt during the day.
 For nighttime you will probably want to add a light jersey (sweater).
 This is the busiest travel season in New Zealand, (20 Dec – 10 Jan).
 Be warned, facilities are heavily booked over Christmas with family travellers and Kiwi kids enjoying their school holidays.

 Autumn: (April – May):